 The first joint Esports Awards are scheduled to take place on August 24th in Riyadh, the day before the Esports World Cup finale, with voting for the Award Finalists starting on June 27th.

-Additionally, the organizers have also planned a second event as a “satellite event” of the Esports Awards, to be held outside of Saudi Arabia at the end of 2024.
+Additionally, the organizers have also planned a second event, as a satellite event of the Esports Awards, to be held in Riyadh in the last quarter of 2024.